 DNA molecule: The carriers of genetic information, which perform their biological functions throughout an entire life, are nucleic acids.
 All cellular organisms and many viruses employ DNAs that are twisted in an identical manner to form double helices; the remaining viruses employ single-stranded ribonucleic acids (RNA).
-The figures obtained from a comparison with man-made storage devices are nothing short of astronomical if one includes the DNA molecule (Fig. 3).
-In this super storage device, the storage density is exploited to the physico-chemical limit: its value for the DNA molecule is $45 \cdot 10^{12}$ times that of the megachip.
+The figures obtained from a comparison with manmade storage devices are nothing short of astronomical if one includes the DNA molecule (see Figure 1).
+In this super storage device, the storage density is exploited to the physico-chemical limit: its value for the DNA molecule is 45×10^{12} times that of the megachip.
 What is the explanation for this immense difference of 45 trillion between VLSI technology and natural systems?
 There are three decisive reasons:

-• The DNA molecule uses genuine volumetric storage technology, whereas storage in computer devices is areaoriented.
-Even though the structures of the chips comprise several layers, their storage elements only have a two-dimensional orientation.

-- Theoretically, one single molecule is sufficient to represent an information unit.
+- 1. The DNA molecule uses genuine volumetric storage technology, whereas storage in computer devices is area-oriented.
+Even though the structures of the chips comprise several layers, their storage elements only have a two-dimensional orientation. - 2.
+Theoretically, one single molecule is sufficient to represent an information unit.
 This most economical of technologies has been implemented in the design of the DNA molecule.
-In spite of all research efforts on miniaturization, industrial technology is still within the macroscopic range. - Only two circuit states are possible in chips; this leads to exclusively binary codes.
-In the DNA molecule, there are four chemical symbols (Fig. 3); this permits a quaternary code in which one state already represents 2 bits.
+In spite of all research efforts on miniaturisation, industrial technology is still within the macroscopic range. - 3.
+Only two circuit states are possible in chips; this leads to exclusively binary codes.
+In the DNA molecule, there are four chemical symbols (see Figure 1); this permits a quaternary code in which one state already represents 2 bits.

-The knowledge currently stored in the libraries of the world is estimated at 1018 bits.
-If it were possible for this information to be stored in DNA molecules, 1% of the volume of a pinhead would be sufficient for this purpose.
+The knowledge currently stored in the libraries of the world is estimated at 10^{18} bits.
+If it were possible for this information to be stored in DNA molecules, 1 per cent of the volume of a pinhead would be sufficient for this purpose.
 If, on the other hand, this information were to be stored with the aid of megachips, we would need a pile higher than the distance between the earth and the moon.